 Torrenting is a method of peer-to-peer (P2P) file sharing.
 It works differently than regular downloading because instead of taking a file from a single server, it breaks up large files into small packets that come from many different servers at once.
-Although torrenting has a reputation for illegally distributing copyrighted content, torrenting itself is legal.
-We would never condone any type of piracy or the sharing of copyrighted movies, books, or games.
-But torrenting is an important tool for many internet users who rely on open source software.
+Although torrenting has a reputation for illegally distributing copyrighted content, torrenting in and of itself is perfectly legal.
+We would never condone any type of piracy such as the sharing of movies, books, or games protected by copyright.
+But safe torrenting is an important tool for many internet users who rely on open source software.
 In fact, there is a large and rapidly growing amount of Creative Commons and public domain content that is free and legally distributable.
 In 2017, an average of 27 million users PER DAY downloaded and shared files on P2P networks, according to thebestvpn.com.

 Nevertheless, even when you are torrenting legally, you are at risk of arousing the suspicions of your Internet Service Provider (ISP).
 Thus, it’s a good idea to use a Virtual Private Network (VPN).
 As its name suggests, VNP technology provides privacy on the internet and enables you to torrent undetected.
 VPNs are great for accessing content blocked by your college or workplace, which can happen sometimes even when you’re doing legitimate research.
 Many businesses rely on VPN technology to permit remote workers to securely access company resources.
 A VPN will also protect you when using all forms of public WiFi because your connections and data are securely encrypted.
 Another benefit of using a VPN is that it masks your identity from any kind of surveillance, government or otherwise.